janscience/TeeRec/docs/install.md

 cd Arduino/libraries/TeeRec
 touch .development
 ```
-other wise the Arduino IDE complains.
+otherwise the Arduino IDE complains.

 Close the Arduino IDE and open it again.
 Then the Arduino IDE knows
 about the TeeRec library and its examples.